jacobr4d/tinysearchpython/README.md

 # First Iteration
 commit 991a2de631b331e30a1b3a6515e0d52d85f09503
 ## Detailed Design
-- Crawler is simple, in that
+- Crawler
   - all crawler state is in memory (url_frontier, urls_seen, ...)
-  - single cycle (one thread download and processes one page at a time)
-- Indexing happens on one machine and it's file system (as opposed to distributed) using Spark
+  - synchronous and sequential (get page url from frontier, download page, processes page, repeat)
+- Indexing
+  - PySpark RDDs
-- Database is SQLite, and on one machine
+- Database
+  - SQLite
   - should result in fast queries
   - has big enough capacity for our needs
-- Search is simple, in that
+- Search
-  - tfs, idfs, and pagerank are combined to produce ranking of results
-  - for every query term, data from all the pages with that term are fetched from index (not scalable with respect to many query terms)
+  - data for pages for terms is unioned
   - all these fetched results are put in python lists
 <p align="center">
   <img src="https://raw.githubusercontent.com/jacobr4d/tinysearchpython/master/docs/iteration_1.png">